Co-writing: The art of sharing your heartfelt ideas with another person and trusting the two of you will create songwriting magic.

 This can be tremendously rewarding and often frustrating.
 But there are some guidelines to make this experience more often than not a great one.
-If Moses came down from the mountain with a tablet or two on co-writing perhaps this would be chiseled in the stone!
+If Moses came down from the mountain with a tablet for his top co-writing commandments perhaps these would be chiseled in the stone!

 10- Do unto your co-writer as you would have them do unto you.